It is important to open a bank account as soon as possible after you arrive in PEI. You might use your account to:

 - online banks

 You can get information about their services in person or online.
-Bank and Credit Union branches are usually open Monday to Friday from 9 am to 5 pm and are closed Saturday and Sunday.
-Most offer extended hours on certain days.
+In PEI, bank and credit union branches are usually open Monday to Friday from 9 am to 5 pm, have reduced working hours on Saturdays, and are closed on Sundays.
+Most branches offer extended hours on certain days of the week.

 There are six main financial institutions that do banking activities and have many locations in PEI and all over Canada.
 They are sometimes called the 'Big Six': BMO Financial Group, CIBC, National Bank Financial Group, RBC Royal Bank, Scotiabank and TD Canada Trust.